divsandhu/CampusCravings/README.md

 # Campus Cravings 🍽️

 **Campus Cravings** is a web platform designed to let students and visitors of **Chandigarh University** discover, rate, and review cafes and restaurants within the campus.
 The aim is to provide honest, user-generated feedback to help everyone find the best food spots around.

-> 🔨 Project is in early development.
 More cafes will be added in future updates.
+The project is live - https://campus-cravings-wheat.vercel.app/
 ---

 ## 🚀 Features